Hyperbolicity, degeneracy, and expansion of random intersection graphs: Hyperbolicity

-Recall that to get a lower bound on the hyperbolicity of $G$, it is enough to find a $k$-special path in $G$.
-We will restrict our attention to a particular kind of $k$-special path inside the giant component of $G$.
+To prove Theorem \ref{thm:hyper_main} we will define another structure to look for in the bipartite model, which will imply the existence of $k$-special paths.
+More specifically, we will restrict our attention to a particular kind of $k$-special path inside the giant component of $G$.